Chiropractor’s Guide to Google Business Profile Listings

 Syndicate Your Listing to Other Local Business Directories

-Although it’s one of the largest and arguably most important, Google My Business isn’t the only business directory on the web.
+Although it’s one of the largest and arguably most important, Google Business Profile isn’t the only business directory on the web.
 It’s important to syndicate your listing to these other directories to help improve your rankings.

 These directories include: